-55. Unless otherwise expressly provided for in this Consent Decree, the dispute resolution procedures of this Section shall be the exclusive mechanism to resolve disputes arising under or with respect to this Consent Decree.
-Miami-Dade's failure to seek resolution of a dispute under this Section shall preclude Miami-Dade from raising any such issue as a defense to an action by the United States or FDEP to enforce any obligation of Miami-Dade arising under this Consent Decree.

-56. Informal Dispute Resolution.
+- 56. Unless otherwise expressly provided for in this Consent Decree, the dispute resolution procedures of this Section shall be the exclusive mechanism to resolve disputes arising under or with respect to this Consent Decree.
+Miami-Dade's failure to seek resolution of a dispute under this Section shall preclude Miami-Dade from raising any such issue as a defense to an action by the United States or FDEP to enforce any obligation of Miami-Dade arising under this Consent Decree. - 57.
+Informal Dispute Resolution.
 Any dispute subject to Dispute Resolution under this Consent Decree shall first be the subject of informal negotiations.
 The dispute shall be considered to have arisen when Miami-Dade sends the United States a written Notice of Dispute.
 Such Notice of Dispute shall state clearly the matter in dispute.
 The period of informal negotiations shall not exceed twenty (20) Days from the date the dispute arises, unless that period is modified by written agreement between the United States and Miami-Dade.
 The United States shall consult with FDEP during the period of informal negotiations.
 If the United States and Miami-Dade cannot resolve a dispute by informal negotiations, then the position advanced by the United States shall be considered binding unless, within forty-five (45) Days after the conclusion of the informal negotiation period, Miami-Dade invokes formal dispute resolution procedures as set forth below.

-57. Formal Dispute Resolution.
+58. Formal Dispute Resolution.
 Miami-Dade shall invoke formal dispute resolution procedures, within the time period provided in the preceding Paragraph, by serving on the United States and FDEP a written Statement of Position regarding the matter in dispute.
 The Statement of Position shall include, but need not be limited to, any factual data, analysis, or opinion supporting Miami-Dade's position and any supporting documentation relied upon by Miami-Dade.
 The United States shall serve its Statement of Position within one hundred (100) Days of receipt of Miami-Dade's Statement of Position.
-The United States' Statement of Position shall include, but need not be limited to, any factual data, analysis, or opinion shall include, but need not be limited to, any factual data, analysis, or opinion shall include, but need not be limited to, any factual data, analysis, or opinion supporting that position and any supporting documentation relied upon by the United States.
+The United States' Statement of Position shall include, but need not be limited to, any factual data, analysis, or opinion supporting that position and any supporting documentation relied upon by the United States.
 The United States shall consult with FDEP during preparation of its Statement of Position.
 The United States' Statement of Position shall be binding on Miami-Dade, unless Miami-Dade files a motion for judicial review of the dispute in accordance with the following Paragraph.

-58. Judicial Dispute Resolution.
-Miami-Dade may seek judicial review of the dispute by filing with the Court and serving on the United States and FDEP, in accordance with Section XVI of this Consent Decree (Notices), a motion requesting judicial resolution of the dispute.
+59. Judicial Dispute Resolution.
+Miami-Dade may seek judicial review of the dispute by filing with the Court and serving on the United States and FDEP, in accordance with Section XVII of this Consent Decree (Notices), a motion requesting judicial resolution of the dispute.
 The motion must be filed within thirty (30) Days of receipt of the United States' Statement of Position pursuant to the preceding Paragraph.
 The motion shall contain a written statement of Miami-Dade's position on the matter in dispute, including any supporting factual data, analysis, opinion, or documentation, and shall set forth the relief requested and any schedule within which the dispute must be resolved for orderly implementation of the Consent Decree.
 The United States shall respond to Miami-Dade's motion within the time period allowed by the Local Rules of this Court.
 The United States shall consult with FDEP during preparation of its response.
 Miami-Dade may file a reply memorandum, to the extent permitted by the Local Rules.

-59. Standard of Review.
+60. Standard of Review.